RobTillaart/M5ROTATE8/README.md

 # M5ROTATE8

-Arduino library for m5 8angle 8x12 bit potentiometers.
+Arduino library for M5 8ROTATE 8x rotary encoders

 ## Description

 **Experimental**

-M5ROTATE8 is an Arduino class
+M5ROTATE8 is an Arduino class to read the rotary encoders of the M5 8ENCODER module.
+It also provides means to write RGB values to the 8 LED's in the same module.

+The rotary encoders can be read as an absolute counter or as an relative counter.
+The latter since the last read.
+These counters can be reset per channel.
+The library can also read the key pressed status of every rotary encoder.

+Finally the library can set the RGB value of the 8 LEDS.

 No tests with hardware have been done yet, so use with care.
 Feedback welcome!